-The Ramsar Protection Program works to protects two Victorian wetland sites of international importance – Port Phillip Bay (western shoreline) and Western Port.
+The Ramsar Protection Program aims to protect two Victorian wetland sites of international importance – Port Phillip Bay (western shoreline) and Western Port.
 These wetlands comprise over 81,000 hectares and support a wide range of native plants and animals of very high conservation significance.

 The Ramsar Protection Program aims to reduce threats to the region’s Ramsar-listed wetlands, such as pest plants and animals, and increase community understanding of the importance of wetlands and how to protect them.
 Specialist programs include fox and rabbit control, weed control and fencing.

-Partners including Parks Victoria, Hobsons Bay City Council, Mornington Peninsula Shire Council, French Island Landcare Group, Phillip Island Nature Parks, Western Port Biosphere, City of Casey and Bass Coast Landcare Network.
+Partners including Parks Victoria, Hobsons Bay City Council, Conservation Volunteers Australia, Mornington Peninsula Shire Council, French Island Landcare, Phillip Island Nature Parks, Western Port Biosphere, City of Casey and Bass Coast Landcare Network.